 Todd Park Mohr, the vocalist (who can also play just about any other instrument), now lives just outside of Boulder.
-He recently sat down with us to share what he’s been up to, what he’s excited for and some other fun tips about what he loves about Boulder.
+He sat down with us to share what he’d been up to, what he was excited for and some other fun tips about what he loves about Boulder.

 Here’s how it went down.

 Tell us more about the blues tour.
-How is that different than your regular shows?
+How was that different than your regular shows?

 It’s very different because the purpose is to recognize our guest musicians and also to recognize the material of whoever we’re trying to celebrate.
 That’s a different process than being an original rock/pop band — there’s dealing with a lot of other people, which is in itself a challenge, but it’s not about us.
 And that’s really a liberating thing.
 It’s kept my creative life alive in a lot of ways, to see that music is a continuum, a shared tradition.

-What can we look for in your upcoming album, “Glow?”
+What can we look for in your album, “Glow?”